 Who has what defined role in this scenario?
 As it stands now, the city government has inserted itself as the arbiter of your personal decisions while you are in New Orleans.
 They have determined that because something bad happened to their relatives and friends due to the choices they made in life that they will protect you by removing your ability to make the choice to hang out in a smoky bar, or to smoke a big stinky cigar while you’re in a gentleman’s club, or to vape while you hang out in a karaoke joint.

 We have all been essentially made into children who need guidance as the city has usurped our authority to determine the disposition of our own personal consumer choices.
 In the world where grownups are able to make their own decisions the business owner provides the service, the patron decides if they want it, and the success or failure of a venture should be determined by whether or not the consumer wants their product and if they want that product under the conditions that the business owner produces it.
 Barring criminal behavior, the government should have no say.

 Isn’t it odd how they keep legislating people into being criminals?

-Editor’s Note: The views and opinions expressed here are those of the author and should not be assumed to reflect the views of Deep South Daily or its affiliates.
+Editor’s Note: The views and opinions expressed here are those of the author and should not be assumed to reflect the views of Deep South Voice or its affiliates.